UU-Hydro/RiverScape/sources/intervent_parameter.md

 ### Make your own side channel properties:

-You may want to modify the side channel properties using the followong interactive cell.
+You may want to modify the side channel properties using the following interactive cell.
+Note that height and width are not true to scale.

 ``` code